ukaea/PROCESS/documentation/proc-pages/development/standards.md

 #### Variables representing fractions

 If a variable is intended to demonstrate a fraction of a value or distribution etc. Then it should start with the `f_` prefix.

+Similar to this is variables representing efficiencies.

+If a variable is intended to represent an engineering efficiency then it should start with the `eta_` prefix to represent $\eta$

 ---------------------